 Fresh masa is best but…

 My number one option for making tamales will always be using fresh masa.
-But if you can’t buy fresh masa, there’s still hope.
-For you, there’s masa harina.
+However, if you can’t buy fresh masa, there’s still hope.
+In this post, I will show you how to make masa recipe using masa harina.

-This flour is a traditional ingredient in Mexican cuisine.
+• This flour is a traditional ingredient in Mexican cuisine.
 It’s so versatile since it’s more available worldwide and has a longer shelf life that the fresh kind.
-The dry dough, is made from corn that has been specially treated.

 Dough in a large bowl and with corn husks on the side.